Skip to content

 • Clusters define filesystem layout (root, work, log).
 Multiple hosts can share a cluster.

-• Hosts are either type: plain (direct SSH) or type: slurm (SLURM login node).
+• Hosts come in four types: type: plain (direct SSH), type: slurm (SLURM login node), type: tpu (Google Cloud TPU VM), or type: volcano (Kubernetes Volcano scheduler).
 They reference a cluster by name.

 • Priority controls which host the solver tries first.